angkon-888-cmd/study-tracker/README.md

-# routine
+# study tracker
-This my my daily routine interactive website
+This my daily study tracker which will evaluate the preparation for exam